Trapped in silos?

 Forced labour does not occur in isolation.
 It often takes place alongside other abuses and crimes.
-To mark the 2021 International Year for the Elimination of Child Labour, our second podcast series looks at how forced labour is linked to child labour, environmental degradation and illicit trade, and how these issues can be tackled successfully together.
+To mark the 2021 International Year for the Elimination of Child Labour, our second podcast series looks at how forced labour is linked to child labour, environmental degradation, climate change and illicit trade, and how these issues can be tackled successfully together.

 To read more about this topic and the work of Rainforest Alliance, explore these articles: